moskomule/moskomule/README.md

 ### News

+* I will attend AISTATS @ Tangier🇲🇦 and LREC @ Palma de Mallorca🇪🇸.
 * Our paper "Provable Target Sample Complexity Improvements as Pre‑Trained Models Scale" (Fukuchi & Hataya & Matsui) has been accepted at AISTATS 2026.
 See you in Tangier🇲🇦!

+---

 * I joined Kyoto University as a program-specific assistant professor.
 * Our paper “An Empirical Study of Pre-trained Model Selection for Out-of-Distribution Generalization and Calibration” (co-first-authored with H. Naganuma) has been accepted at TMLR.
 * I will attend NOW @ Nicolaus Copernicus University, Toruń🇵🇱.
 * I quitted position at RIKEN AIP and joined SB Intuitions as a senior research scientist.

+---

 * I will visit the University of Melbourne🇦🇺.
 * I will attend ERCIM/JST Joint Workshop 2024 @Budapest🇭🇺.
 * I will visit IIT @ Genova, University of Trento and Fondazione Bruno Kessler @ Trento🇮🇹.